Aloe Vera Skin Cream Recipe

 Can I substitute honey with glycerine or totally ignore it?
 Honey might be sticky for our humid climate.

-1. Glycerin will work similarly to honey.
+1. Vegetable glycerine will work similarly to honey in this recipe.
 They’re both sweet and sticky ingredients that blend well into hydrating skin lotions.
-You don’t have to worry about your face feeling sticky either.
+They don’t feel sticky when mixed into this cream, either.

 Hi Tanya, I’m excited to make the aloe face cream but I am allergic to almonds.
 Can I use grapeseed oil instead of the sweet almond oil or what do you suggest?
 Congrats on your new house and garden – so fun!!